-This fact sheet provides an overview of what consumer credit contracts (including mobile trader credit sales) are and explains the rules and consumer protections that apply to these types of contract.
+This fact sheet provides an overview of what a consumer credit contract is and explains the rules and consumer protections that apply to this type of contract.

 The Credit Contracts and Consumer Finance Act (CCCF Act) covers a range of transactions where people are given credit for personal use, such as through a mortgage, credit card, arranged overdraft, personal or cash loan, or pawn broking pledge.